-Moving forward, PreVeil supports use cases that require NIST FIPS 140-2 validated encryption.
-To support FIPS 140-2 validation, a new symmetric encryption algorithm is used, and the existing asymmetric algorithm supplemented with a FIPS-approved algorithm - the original protection provided by Curve25519 remains.
+FIPS-approved AES symmetric encryption algorithm is used for block cipher, and the asymmetric key generation and signing also uses an ECDSA FIPS approved algorithm.
 All PreVeil users will use the same encryption algorithms.
 The encryption parameters used for this are listed below:

-- Symmetric keys are generated using AES-256 in GCM mode - Asymmetric keys are generated using elliptic curve P-256 by NaCl/LibSodium as well as those generated by FIPS 140-2 algorithms are in fact pairs of key pairs - one used for signing and another used for encryption.
+- Symmetric keys are generated using AES-256 in GCM mode - Asymmetric keys are generated using elliptic curve P-256